CoderAJ7470/book-a-room/README.md

 - Server actions: the new and improved way to do things, instead of using API routes when pulling in data from your database

+- We are creating middleware to protect certain routes, like the route for the Bookings page, My Rooms page, Add Rooms page etc. Middleware - essentially one or more functions that has/have access to the request/response cycle - sits between the server and client